 The Connecting Europe Facility (CEF) is a key EU funding instrument to promote growth, jobs and competitiveness through targeted infrastructure investment at European level in the areas of energy, transport and digital.

 In the period 2021-2027, the CEF features a dedicated window for support to renewable energy cross-border projects that are set up by a cooperation mechanism.
-With a budget of approximately €875 million, this CEF window contributes to the EU decarbonisation targets.
-Furthermore, it helps EU countries to achieve the 2030 renewable energy targets by supporting cross-border, renewable energy cooperation.
+With a budget of approximately €875 million, it contributes to the EU decarbonisation targets and will help EU countries to achieve the 2030 renewable energy targets by supporting cross-border, renewable energy cooperation.

-The first projects were selected through a call for projects (4 March - 10 May 2022).
+The first projects were selected in 2022 through a call for projects that run between 4 March and 10 May 2022.
 They received a "cross-border renewable energy project" status, according to the rules and procedure of the Delegated Regulation (EU) 2022/342.
 Once a project has received the status, it is eligible for CEF funding for studies and works, and could also benefit from higher visibility, increased investor certainty and stronger support from EU countries.

 The first list of projects

-The first list of renewable energy cross-border projects was adopted by the Commission on 30 August and enters into force once published in the EU Official Journal.
+The first list of renewable energy cross-border projects was adopted by the Commission on 30 August 2022 and entered into force when published in the EU Official Journal.
 It comprises 3 projects relevant for a total of 7 EU countries

 - ELWIND, a joint hybrid offshore wind park between Estonia and Latvia